avik-pal/RayTracer.jl/README.md

 First we need to get the versions of the packages used when these examples were written.

-**NOTE:** We have tested the examples on versions of Julia >= 1.1.
-          It is known that the RayTracer won't function in Julia 1.0 due to the absence of `isnothing` function.

 ```bash
 $ cd examples
 $ julia --color=yes -e "using Pkg; Pkg.instantiate()"